skrey/yellow-extensions/plugins/image/README.md

 How to add an image?
 --------------------
-Create a shortcut in the format `[image NAME]`, you can add optional text, style, width, height, mode.
+Create a shortcut in the format `[image NAME]`, you can add optional text, style, width, height.
 NAME is the file name in your images folder.
-The available resize modes are fit and cut, default is fit.

 The plugin requires [GD graphics library](http://www.libgd.org/) by Thomas Boutell, for resizing JPEG and PNG images.